What to Do at the Gym

 Once you're all warmed up, it's time to roll into the workout itself.

-Let's get into the nitty-gritty … the different training styles you can do in the gym, and everything else you need to know — not only so you know exactly what to do when you get to the gym, but also so you can start earning the results you're after.
+Let's get into the nitty-gritty … the different training styles you can do in the gym, and everything else you need to know.
+Not only so that you know exactly what to do when you get to the gym, but also so you can start earning the results you're after.

-Resistance training is any workout that uses resistance to increase muscular strength and endurance.
+Resistance training, also known as strength training, is any workout that uses resistance to increase muscular strength and endurance.

 Generally speaking, if your muscles are contracting and working against a force, it's a form of resistance training.